jleahred/connect4/README.md

 So I try Rust and yew, I try wasm and asm.js, and at the same time, I remove this small program from the list of pending.

-I want the machine to play very well without promoting the greenhouse effect or a large electricity consumption (as much as possible, since it is executed in the browser).
+I want the machine to play very without promoting the greenhouse effect or a large electricity consumption (as much as possible, since it is executed in the browser).

+The engine will be simple, it's not the main subject on this exercise

 (link to the program)